 Should my wisdom teeth be removed?

-While wisdom teeth removal procedures can be performed on adults, it is generally best to have wisdom teeth extracted during the mid to late teens.
+While wisdom teeth removal procedures can be performed on adults, it is best to have wisdom teeth extracted during the mid to late teens.
 By removing wisdom teeth during this period, we can prevent them from disrupting the normal growth and alignment of your healthy teeth.
-In addition, the wisdom teeth aren’t fully formed, and the jaw bone is more forgiving at an early age, making the recovery much more comfortable following treatment.
-Whether you have partially erupted or fully erupted wisdom teeth, we will gladly schedule you a consultation to help you determine whether wisdom teeth removal is right for you.
+Additionally, the wisdom teeth aren’t fully formed, and the jaw bone is more forgiving at an early age, making the recovery much more comfortable following treatment.
+Whether you have partially erupted or fully erupted wisdom teeth, we will gladly schedule you an evaluation to help you determine whether wisdom teeth removal is right for you.

 Who should remove your wisdom teeth?

 Oral and maxillofacial surgeons are the dental specialists who most commonly remove wisdom teeth.
 The two main reasons patients often seek specialists for this procedure are experience and anesthesia options.
 Oral surgeons have specific training and experience in managing both simple and very complex wisdom tooth removal procedures.
 The training received by oral surgeons also focuses on managing complications that can arise from this type of procedure.
 Anesthesia for wisdom tooth removal can include local anesthetic or nitrous oxide sedation, but most patients prefer to be completely asleep for this procedure.
 The extensive training of oral and maxillofacial surgeons allows them to provide these options in a safe and comfortable environment.